Mustafa-RS/VSD_FPGA_Workshop/README.md

 We then go into the "arch" directory & run;
 vim vpr_arch.xml

-In this file on line 154, 155 & line 256, we comment them out.
+In this file we comment them out line 154, 155 & line 256.
 Now thats all done, we go back to the original directory & run make runOpenFPGA

 This take 5-6 mins to run, it will generate alot of outputs to the folder MIN_ROUTE_CHAN_WIDTH within core<- vpr_arch<-latest